uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_group/task_group_cls.rst

 **[scheduler.task_group]**

 A ``task_group`` represents concurrent execution of a group of tasks.
-Tasks may be dynamically added to the group as it is executing.
+Tasks can be dynamically added to the group while it is executing.

 .. code:: cpp